 The new liner system at Ash Landfill No. 3 includes an LCS.
 Water collected from the LCS during active ash placement may be pumped back into the active footprint, where it will drain to the lined contact water storage area on the east side of Ash Landfill No. 4.
-Modeling of the system indicates that a minimal amount of water will report to the LCS once the ash facility has received sufficient ash to cover the footprint.
+Modeling of the system indicates that a minimal amount of water will drain to the LCS once the ash facility has received sufficient ash to cover the footprint.
 After closure, water that is collected in the LCS will be pumped to lined evaporation ponds or pumped to trucks for disposal or treatment.

-3.0 2023 ANNUAL INSPECTION
+3.0 2024 ANNUAL INSPECTION

-Jacob Sauer, Nebraska PE (E-15119), of WSP performed an inspection of the ash disposal facility per 40 CFR Part 257.84(b) requirements on November 28, 2023.
+Jacob Sauer, Nebraska PE (E-15119), of WSP, performed an inspection of the ash disposal facility per 40 CFR Part 257.84(b) requirements on November 20, 2024.
+The inspection was supported by Brendan Purcell from WSP.
 The inspection consisted of a site reconnaissance around the crest and toe of the perimeter berms, active deposition areas, final cover, and outer embankment slopes.
 The annual inspection also included discussions with NPPD staff and review of their weekly inspection forms and observations.
-Photographs were taken and are presented in Appendix A. The following sections provide a summary of the observations made during the 2023 annual inspection.
+Photographs were taken and are presented in Appendix A. The following sections provide a summary of the observations made during the 2024 annual inspection.